corda/corda/docs/source/design/confidential-identities/design.md

 this dependency is not required!
 This dependency can be removed, which will simplify things at start-up a little.

+**Update:** It looks like we won't be able to remove this dependency after all since `KeyManagementService.freshKeyAndCert` uses the identityService to register CIs and our new way of doing this needs to be done from within a flow so we have decided to deprecate this method instead of removing the dependency.

 ### Unnecessary use of x.509 certificates

 The confidential identities feature uses certificate chains when there is